n1xyz/tracing-axiomco/README.md

-# tracing-honeycombio
+# tracing-axiomco

-`tracing-honeycombio` provides a `tracing` layer that exports distributed tracing information to honeycomb.io.
+`tracing-axiomco` provides a `tracing` layer that exports distributed tracing information to axiom.co.

 ## Usage